Clara-Jumi Kang, Germany/South Korea – Gold Medalist

 Antal has performed nearly twenty five violin concertos ranging from Bach to Nielsen, Khachaturian and Bartók.
 Besides the standard repertoire, Antal has thematic violin recital programs, such as “Opera on Four Strings,” “Gershwin and More; Classic and Jazz,” “1944,” and “Magyar Magic.”
 Norwegian composer Filip Sande dedicated his Violin Concerto Op.
 69 to him in 2007.

 Antal has received exceptional acclaim as a recording artist since the release of his debut album of solo pieces by BMC Records.
 The album received a 10/10 review from Classics Today and earned praise from BBC Music Magazine, Gramophone and Diverdi.
-His tribute album to Leopold Auer released by Hungaroton Classic is described by Fanfare Magazine,”At times Zalai plays with the aristocratic aplomb of Milstein – and with a tonal luster to match.”
+His tribute album to Leopold Auer released by Hungaroton Classic is described by Fanfare Magazine, “At times Zalai plays with the aristocratic aplomb of Milstein – and with a tonal luster to match.”
 His recording released by Brilliant Classics in 2010 features George Enescu’s violin sonatas accompanied by József Balog, with whom he has played since he was eight years old.
 His most recent recording is a 3-CD boxed set for Brilliant Classics of the complete music of Béla Bartók for violin and piano.

-Recently, he made his Berlin debut with the Deutsches Symphonie Orchester Berlin under Ludovic Morlot at the Berlin Philharmonic Hall.
+He made his Berlin debut with the Deutsches Symphonie Orchester Berlin under Ludovic Morlot at the Berlin Philharmonic Hall.
 His Viennese debut followed at the Wiener Symphoniker’s “Springtime in Vienna” gala concert conducted by Fabio Luisi in the Wiener Musikverein.
 This last event was broadcast on ORF2 and 3SAT television.
 In addition to Ludovic Morlot and Fabio Luisi, he has worked with conductors Paavo Järvi, Yoel Levi, Lawrence Foster, Gilbert Varga, Zoltán Kocsis, Shlomo Mintz, Enrique Bátiz, Yip Wing-sie, Laurent Petitgirard, Mykola Dyadyura and Gábor Takács-Nagy, among others.
-Antal makes regular appearances alongside the Royal Liverpool Philharmonic Orchestra, Irish Chamber Orchestra, Indianapolis Symphony Orchestra, Hong Kong Sinfonietta, Orchestre National de Belgique, Orchestre Royal de Chambre de Wallonie, Orchestre National d’Ile-de-France, Orchestre Philharmonique de Monte Carlo, Moscow State Symphony Orchestra, Tchaikovsky Symphony Orchestra of Moscow Radio, Lithuanian National Symphony Orchestra, National Philharmonic of Ukraine, Prague Philharmonia, Budapest Philharmonic Orchestra, Hungarian National Philharmonic and State Symphony Orchestra of Mexico.
+Antal has appeared with the Royal Liverpool Philharmonic Orchestra, Irish Chamber Orchestra, Indianapolis Symphony Orchestra, Hong Kong Sinfonietta, Orchestre National de Belgique, Orchestre Royal de Chambre de Wallonie, Orchestre National d’Ile-de-France, Orchestre Philharmonique de Monte Carlo, Moscow State Symphony Orchestra, Tchaikovsky Symphony Orchestra of Moscow Radio, Lithuanian National Symphony Orchestra, National Philharmonic of Ukraine, Prague Philharmonia, Budapest Philharmonic Orchestra, Hungarian National Philharmonic and State Symphony Orchestra of Mexico.
 Antal has recently performed at the Festival Internacional de Música de Piracicaba in Brazil, on Bartók Radio with Jósef Balog in Budapest, and the Sinfonietta Veracruzana with Yuri Bullón in Monterrey, Mexico.

 He has played in such prestigious venues as Carnegie Hall, Weill Recital Hall in New York City, Kennedy Center Terrace Theater in Washington, the Grand Hall of the Moscow Conservatory, Victoria Hall in Geneva, the Concert Hall of the Royal Conservatory of Brussels and the Chan Centre for the Performing Arts in Vancouver as a recitalist.